The DuPont Nature Center at Mispillion Harbor Reserve will reopen Saturday, April 2 /DNREC photo

-Visitors will be welcomed at the DuPont Nature Center at Mispillion Harbor Reserve when it reopens for the season Saturday, May 1.
-The Delaware Department of Natural Resources and Environmental Control facility will be open from 10 a.m. to 4 p.m.
-Tuesday through Sunday and is closed Mondays.
+The DuPont Nature Center at Mispillion Harbor Reserve will welcome visitors again when it reopens for the season Saturday, April 2, the Delaware Department of Natural Resources and Environmental Control announced today.
+The facility will be open from 10 a.m. to 4 p.m. from April through September on the following days:

-In the spring, the center’s large deck overlooking the harbor offers wildlife watchers an unparalleled view of the spectacle of spawning horseshoe crabs and migrating shorebirds, including federally-listed threatened red knots that depend on horseshoe crab eggs to help fuel their 9,000-mile journey.
-More information on horseshoe crab and shorebird viewing can be found on the DuPont Nature Center website.
-Indoor freshwater and saltwater tanks allow a close-up look at a variety of aquatic species, from horseshoe crabs to diamondback terrapins.
+In the spring, the center’s large deck overlooking the harbor offers wildlife watchers an unrivaled view of the spectacle of spawning horseshoe crabs and migrating shorebirds, including federally-listed threatened red knots that feast on horseshoe crab eggs to help fuel their 9,000-mile journey to the arctic.
+More information on horseshoe crab and shorebird viewing is available from the DuPont Nature Center at de.gov/dnc.
+Another attraction is the indoor saltwater tanks that allow a close-up look at a variety of aquatic species from horseshoe crabs to diamondback terrapins.

-The center also offers live views of nesting osprey and wildlife visiting the area through its osprey cam and Mispillion Harbor cam.
-The live cams can be viewed on the DuPont Nature Center website.
+The center also offers live views of nesting osprey and wildlife visiting the area through its Osprey Cam and Mispillion Harbor Cam.
+Both can be found at de.gov/dnc.

 Managed by the DNREC Division of Fish and Wildlife, the DuPont Nature Center is located in the heart of Delaware’s Bayshore Region at 2992 Lighthouse Road, near Slaughter Beach, east of Milford.
 Admission to the center is free and open to the public.
-For general information about the center, please call 302-422-1329 or visit DuPont Nature Center.
-For inquiries about the center’s programs and operations, please email email@example.com or call 302-422-1329.
+For general information about the center, call 302-422-1329 or visit de.gov/dnc.
+For inquiries about the center’s programs and operations, email Lynne Pusey or call 302-422-1329.